MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-sales-marketing-template-app.md

 :::image type="content" source="media/sample-sales-marketing-template-app/power-bi-select-update-app-2.png" alt-text="Screenshot of the Power BI service, highlighting the Update app button.":::

-For more information, see [instal, update, and share template apps in your organization](../connect-data/service-template-apps-install-distribute.md).
+For more information, see [Install, update, and share template apps in your organization](../connect-data/service-template-apps-install-distribute.md).

 ## Next steps